Rio Hondo College logo

 Transfers to: UC, CSU

 This course is a survey of the art and craft of film music as practiced by prominent film composers and sound designers.
-Emphasis will be placed on history and function from 1930 to the present, as well as cultural context.
+Emphasis is placed on history and function from 1930 to the present, as well as cultural context.
 The class is designed for students interested in learning how music influences film.

 CSU GE A1 - Oral CommunicationGE3.0